nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Booking Information

-Similar to the display of resident information, the `BookingTab` contains a `BookingTableView` which was also implemented via the `TableView` class of `JavaFX`.
+Similar to the display of resident information, the `VenueTabView` contains a `BookingTableView` which was also implemented via the `TableView` class of `JavaFX`.
 Here, each row corresponds to the `Day`, and each column corresponds to the `TimePeriod`.

 Unlike the `ResidentTableView`, we did not discuss any other alternatives as to how booking information should be displayed as